Skip to main content

 ConceptWhat it means

-PromptsMulti-step workflow recipes that chain tools together.
-36 are registered across 11 categories.
+PromptsMulti-step workflow recipes that chain tools together, registered across 11 categories.

 OAuth2 AuthenticationStandard OAuth2 flow.
 The agent authenticates as a FileSpin user and inherits that user's account role and permissions.